-Easy Cholent (Jewish Ashkenazi Sabbath stew) is a delicious but simple, one-pot recipe made of meat, beans, barley, and potatoes.
+This Best Cholent Recipe is an easy, one-pot recipe for classic cholent, the Jewish Sabbath stew, made of meat, beans, barley, and potatoes.

 Cholent is a favorite dish left to stew overnight on Sabbath and eaten for lunch.
 Everyone has their own way of making it to their own taste and, in Israel, cultures take inspiration from one another.